 - “I don’t think that there’s any threat quite as grave as what we’re seeing coming out of Russia right now,” he continued.
 “President Xi, and his visit from China to Moscow, I think really sends a pretty big warning signal for the West.”

 - The show covered Ukrainian President Zelenskyy’s recent address to the NAM Board of Directors and spotlighted the NAM’s leadership on the world stage—as well as that of individual companies.

-Roundtable discussion: Timmons’ last event in the country was a roundtable discussion at AmCham Poland with representatives of manufacturers in the United States that operate in Poland.
+Roundtable discussion: Timmons’ last event in Warsaw was a roundtable discussion at AmCham Poland with representatives of manufacturers in the United States that operate in Poland.

-- The meeting highlighted the importance of supply chain resilience, energy security and robust, market-opening trade agreements in rebuilding Ukraine, which will require a mobilization of capital, industry and governments not seen in Europe since 1945.
+- The meeting highlighted the importance of supply chain resilience, energy security and robust, market-opening trade agreements in the work ahead in rebuilding Ukraine, which require a mobilization of capital, industry and governments not seen in Europe since 1945.

-- The meeting also covered opportunities for American businesses to support Poland in this effort and to promote democratic values.
+- The meeting also covered opportunities for American businesses to support Poland in these efforts and to promote democratic values.

 The last word: “Forty years ago this month, President Reagan warned the world not ‘to ignore the facts of history and the aggressive impulses of an evil empire,’” said Timmons.
 “A [statue of President Reagan] stands across the street from the U.S. Embassy in Warsaw.”

 - “As Poland generously absorbs and supports nearly 2 million Ukrainian refugees who have been displaced by Russia’s barbaric and unprovoked war, Reagan’s words are just as important today as they were then.”